jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

     <img src= "Images\04-sharestyle.png">
 </p>

-2. In the quickstart HTML, add the Mapbox CSS and JS references to the header.
+2. In the quickstart HTML, add the Mapbox CSS and JS references to the header
+3. Add descriptive comments to major codeblocks and clean up your whitespace
-3. Insert a map div
+4. Insert a map div
-4. Use JS to initialize the map
+5. Use JS to initialize the map
    - set the style
    - set the initial center
    - set the initial zoom
-5. Add CSS to style the map div
+6. Add CSS to style the map div
-6. Optionally add zoom controls
+7. Optionally add zoom controls
-7. You do NOT need to add markers or popups
+8. You do NOT need to add markers or popups
 <br>

 ### Step 7: Upload your map to GitHub